-Park just before da'Vida and look around for a guy named Calvin.
-He is usually sitting under the big tamarind tree where a few locals tend to play dominoes.
+You can meet Calvin at Crocus Bay, the same beach where da'Vida is located.
+He is almost always sitting under the big tamarind tree where locals tend to play dominoes.

 If Calvin isn't around, he has a sign posted nearby with his number on it.
 Give him a call and he should be able to get there quickly.

 Calvin taking us to Little Bay